INTRO TO Crate Training

 The first week is just about boundary exposure and building up duration, from less time to more time, while being in the crate.
 (Important Note - For the first week, do NOT leave your dog’s side during this exercise!)

-Step 1 - Make a very high value SES item that you know your puppy absolutely loves!
+Step 1: Make a very high value SES item that you know your puppy absolutely loves.
 You can stuff a food puzzle with a very high value treat (for example, a Kong with Stella and Chewies dehydrated food or canned dog food), or get a very high value edible chew stick (for example, a Bully Stick).
 You will give this to her when she is in the crate so she will be completely content and happy and creating a good association.
-And then, when you let her out of the crate, you will “make a trade” for the object, try to have “relaxed energy,” and be “boring, boring, boring.”
+And then, when you let her out of the crate, you will “make a trade” for the object with another treat, try to have a relaxed energy, and be boring, boring, boring.
 This will help her associate that really good things happen when in the crate, and boring things happen when let out of the crate.

-Step 2 - Put your puppy in the crate for only a few seconds with the SES item.
+Step 2: Put your puppy in the crate for only a few seconds with the SES item.
 Then, let her out of the crate and immediately make a trade for it.
 This short duration will allow you to get a baseline of how easy or stressful this process will be for her.
 Evaluate… Did she seem to enjoy it and happily interact with the item?
 Or, did she ignore it and seem anxious that she was being confined?
 If her response was the latter, the SES item may not be high value enough, or she may be too stressed out by the experience.
 Try making the item higher in value and see if there is a difference.
-If there is not a difference, you may need to create a general good association with the crate as is mentioned in the Management section.
+If there is not a difference, you may need to work on creating a better association with the crate, as detailed in the “Management” section.

-Step 3 - If she seemed comfortable in Step 2, you can increase the duration in ~15 second increments, building to a goal duration of 15 minutes in the crate.
+Step 3: If your puppy seemed comfortable in Step 2, you can increase the duration in ~15 second increments, building to a goal duration of 15 minutes in the crate.
 Each time you confine her in the crate, add about 15 seconds to the previous time.
-Each time you take her out of the crate, make a trade for the object.
+Each time you take her out of the crate, make a trade for the SES.
 Then, wait about ~10 seconds before putting her in again.
 Over the first week, build up to 15 minutes of confinement; your goal is to put her in the crate for 15 minutes with her being very comfortable and relaxed the entire time.

-Trouble Shooting - If she is not relaxed during while you do this or when time is up, the length of time may be too long or she may need a better SES.
-Try making the time less and increasing the value of the food puzzle or chewing option.
+Trouble Shooting: If your puppy is not relaxed while you are training or when time is up, the length of time training time may be too long or she may need a better SES.
+Try decreasing the training time and increasing the value of the food puzzle or chewing option.
 If neither of these are the problem, go back and make sure that all of her basic needs have been met.

 Week 2 — Distance